 WACC = Weighted Average Cost of Capital.

-Economic value added is based on the idea that a business brings real profit when it creates additional wealth for its shareholders and when it leads to returns that are higher than the cost of capital.
+Economic value added is based on the idea that a business brings profit when it creates additional wealth for the shareholders and leads to higher returns than the cost of capital.

 Now that you know how to calculate this essential measure, it’s time to review several ways of increasing EVA for your brand.